shohei-kojima/integrated_HHV6_recon/README.md

 # output files
 ./result_out/
 ├── for_debug.log
+├── hhv6a_DR_reconstructed.fa
+├── hhv6a_DR.vcf.gz
 ├── hhv6a_reconstructed.fa
 ├── hhv6a.vcf.gz
 ├── high_coverage_viruses.pdf
+├── mapped_to_DR.bedgraph
+├── mapped_to_DR_dedup.bam
 ├── mapped_to_virus.bedgraph
 ├── mapped_to_virus_dedup.bam
+├── mapping_DR_summary.txt
+├── mark_duplicate_metrix_DR.txt
 ├── mark_duplicate_metrix.txt
 └── virus_detection_summary.txt

 # file size (30x BAM was used as input)
-24K     ./result_out/for_debug.log
+40K     ./result_out/for_debug.log
+12K     ./result_out/hhv6a_DR_reconstructed.fa
+12K     ./result_out/hhv6a_DR.vcf.gz
 160K    ./result_out/hhv6a_reconstructed.fa
-172K    ./result_out/hhv6a.vcf.gz
+60K     ./result_out/hhv6a.vcf.gz
-400K    ./result_out/high_coverage_viruses.pdf
+404K    ./result_out/high_coverage_viruses.pdf
+60K     ./result_out/mapped_to_DR.bedgraph
+1.3M    ./result_out/mapped_to_DR_dedup.bam
-1.2M    ./result_out/mapped_to_virus.bedgraph
+888K    ./result_out/mapped_to_virus.bedgraph
-8.2M    ./result_out/mapped_to_virus_dedup.bam
+8.0M    ./result_out/mapped_to_virus_dedup.bam
+4.0K    ./result_out/mapping_DR_summary.txt
+4.0K    ./result_out/mark_duplicate_metrix_DR.txt
 4.0K    ./result_out/mark_duplicate_metrix.txt
-3.3M    ./result_out/virus_detection_summary.txt
+4.0K    ./result_out/virus_detection_summary.txt

 # brief explanation of output files
 ./result_out/
 ├── for_debug.log                 # log file
+├── hhv6a_DR_reconstructed.fa     # reconstructed HHV-6, DR-only
+├── hhv6a_DR.vcf.gz               # VCF of HHV-6 DR
-├── hhv6a_reconstructed.fa      # reconstructed HHV-6
+├── hhv6a_reconstructed.fa        # reconstructed HHV-6, full-genome
 ├── hhv6a.vcf.gz                  # VCF of HHV-6
 ├── high_coverage_viruses.pdf     # plot of HHV-6 read depth
+├── mapped_to_DR.bedgraph         # mapping coverage of DR
-├── mapped_to_virus.bedgraph    # mapping coverage
+├── mapped_to_DR_dedup.bam        # bam with reads used for DR analysis ├── mapped_to_virus.bedgraph      # mapping coverage
 ├── mapped_to_virus_dedup.bam     # bam with reads used for analysis
+├── mapping_DR_summary.txt        # DR mapping summary file
+├── mark_duplicate_metrix_DR.txt  # gatk markduplicate output of DR region
 ├── mark_duplicate_metrix.txt     # gatk markduplicate output
 └── virus_detection_summary.txt   # main summary file
 ```

 ### 'virus_detection_summary.txt'
-This is one of the main result files for most users.
-This contains read coverage information of each virus genome used in the viral genomes input file.
+**This is one of the main result files for most users.** This contains read coverage information of each virus genome used in the viral genomes input file.
 Currently, this pipeline is supported for detecting and reconstructing endogenous or chromosomally-integrated HHV-6, in which case exogenous HHV-6A and HHV-6B reference sequences are used.
 However, the computational cost of adding additional viral genomes for detection is low, and we have been able to detect (but not reconstruct) other integrated viruses using this pipeline.

 - 1st column: RefSeq ID (fasta header without attribution)
 - 2nd column: Whether virus-derived reads are abundantly detected (consistent with germline or high-fraction mosaic integration) or not